The Top Privacy Instant Messengers On The Market Right Now

 The Best Private Messengers On The Market

-Instant messaging has long been one of the most appealing aspects of the current online-based era.
-Being able to instantly message someone from across the world has completely changed the way that we approach communication.
+Instant Messenger has long been one of the most appealing aspects of the current online-based era.
+Being able to instantly message someone from across the world has completely changed how we approach communication.

-But not every single messaging platform is the same, and many of them don’t provide any extra privacy or security features.
-These last two points are particularly important, as having private messages open to everyone is a serious violation of privacy, and something that most people should try and avoid.
-Thankfully, there are a handful of privacy-centric instant messages that can help alleviate this problem.
+However, not every messaging platform is the same; many don’t provide extra privacy or security features.
+These last two points are particularly important, as having private messages open to everyone seriously violates privacy, which most people should try to avoid.
+Thankfully, a handful of privacy-centric instant messages can help alleviate this problem.

 1. Signal

-Arguably the best alternative to Whatsapp right now, Signal has revolutionised the world of private instant messaging by ensuring that all content within a chat are encrypted on both devices before being sent to the server.
-Signal is recommended by some of the most well-known digital privacy advocates in the world, and the Signal Protocol has been used in several other popular instant messaging platforms, including WhatsApp.
-While it lacks some features, there’s no denying that it remains one of the best options around for those wanting to keep their conversation locked away from any prying eyes.
+Arguably the best alternative to WhatsApp right now, Signal has revolutionised the world of private instant messaging by ensuring that all content within a chat is encrypted on both devices before being sent to the server.
+Some of the world’s most well-known advocates for digital privacy recommend Signal, and WhatsApp is one of the many popular instant messaging platforms that use the Signal Protocol.
+While it lacks some features, there’s no denying that it remains one of the best options for those wanting to keep their conversations locked away from prying eyes.

 1. Element

 Element is an app that makes use of the increasingly popular Matrix protocol.
-Matrix is a decentralised messaging service that aims to remove the need for a centralised server system that most other instant messaging apps make use of.
-Matrix can be used in many forms, but the most popular is Element, which is available on both desktop machines as well as mobile devices.
-The app has undergone a series of improvements and has become a particular favourite for group chats and technical support.
+Matrix is a decentralised messaging service that aims to remove the need for a centralised server system that most other instant messaging apps use.
+Matrix can be used in many forms, but the most popular is Element, which is available on desktop and mobile machines.
+The app has undergone several improvements and has become a particular favourite for group chats and technical support.

 1. Session